ChristophGmeiner/NDDE4_DataLake/README.md

 ### RunScripts.sh
 Production ready bash script, which installs a necessary AWS SDK python package (which is apparently not installed by default on Udacity VM) first and then runs the etl.py script.
-On another machines these step is not necessary.
+On other machines these step is not necessary.
 Running only the python script is sufficient for this matter.

 ### Data_Checks.ipynb
 This notebook shows some data checks and some basic approaches for data analysis with the newly generated data.
-These checks are similar to the Check notebook, I created in the NDDE3 project (find link for that repo above).
+These checks are similar to the check notebook, I created in the NDDE3 project (find link for that repo above).
-Alternatively all these analysis could also be done with AWS Athena using an AWS GLue Crawler.
+Alternatively all these analysis could also be done with AWS Athena using an AWS Glue Crawler.
 Although this works not that good with partioned parquet files.